Uniswap/docs/SDK_versioned_docs/version-3.0.0/auto-router.md

         new TokenProvider(chainId, this.multicall2Provider)
       );
 ```
-- Customize the token provider if you want to use your own token list.
-If you do not configure your own token provider, all swaps will be routed with the tokens included in `DEFAULT_TOKEN_LIST`.

 `gasPriceProvider` [optional]
+- Customize if you want to get gas estimations from a different api or if you want to set up your own cache.
 - Defaults to:
 ```typescript
 CachingGasStationProvider(